Objectives

 Feasible and concrete alternative proposals relating to problems of ‘sick’ and closed industries are put forward before the government and public including workers cooperatives.
 However Mancha does not think that there is any one and only simple way to open or rejuvenate closed or ‘sick’ industries.
 But it firmly believes that without direct participation of workers no kind of alternative proposal can succeed.

 Today, in whatever is being done in the name of ‘development’, any commitment to mankind in general, is conspicuous by its absence.
-‘Development’ for some people inevitably calls for the ruin for another section, who again, without exception belong to weaker section of the population.
+‘Development’ for some people inevitably calls for the ruin for another section who, without exception, belong to weaker section of the population.
 As if the other side of development is eviction and displacement coupled with destruction of the environment.

-Mancha seeks to help develop public opinion in favour of democratic and other rights of toilers and other citizens through all possible form of mass propaganda, like meetings, processions, rallies, conventions etc. or through utilisation of mass media whenever possible.
+Mancha seeks to help develop public opinion in favour of democratic and other rights of toilers and other citizens through all possible form of mass awareness programmes, like meetings, processions, rallies, conventions etc. or through utilisation of mass media whenever possible.

-Some of the support and solidarity activities followed by awareness raising include:
+Some of the support and solidarity activities that were followed during awareness raising programmes include:

-• Demand for monthly stipends for workers of locked out industries which was achieved
+- Demand for monthly stipends for workers of locked out industries which was eventually achieved

 Workers Unity and Autonomy

-Within its capacity Nagarik Mancha tries to lend its help towards development of unity among different section of workers irrespective of their party or opinion, and welcome all signs of autonomy in defence of their own interest or general interest of the society.
+Within its capacity Nagarik Mancha tries to lend its help towards development of unity among different sections of workers irrespective of their party or opinion, and welcomes all signs of autonomy in defence of their own interest or general interest of the society.

 Seminars, Workshops, Commissions